-We will ask you to fill in some information about yourself.
+We will ask you to fill in some information about yourself and your child.
 We will also ask you complete a consent form to confirm that you are happy to take part.

-The survey will be a list of unwanted outcomes and we will ask you to tell us how important it is to always measure and report each unwanted outcome.
+The survey will be a list of unwanted outcomes.
+We will ask you to tell us how important it is to always measure and report each one.
 We will give you full instructions on how to complete the survey.
 If you need help or have questions you can contact us, and we can arrange a time to call you.